 There are many ways how to socialize a dog like a daily walk in the park with other dogs.
-You can also ask friends to bring their dogs with them over your house.
+You can also ask friends to bring their dogs with them over to your house.
 Pack walks are also great especially if you have a shy dog.
-You can do this by taking your dogs to walks with other group of people.
+You can do this by taking your dogs on walks with other groups of people.
 Monitor your dog and the distance he needs from other people and dogs to make sure that he stays relaxed and calm.

 What To Do With an Anti-social Dog?

-Just like us, dogs have days where they just don’t feel like socializing.
+Just like us, dogs have days when they just don’t feel like socializing.
 This doesn’t necessarily make them antisocial.
 Sometimes, they just don’t have the energy for it and sometimes, they just prefer to spend time alone.
-However, in the case of shy and introverted dogs, this is just a normal occurrence or could be a sign of anxiety due to certain experience in the past.
+However, in the case of shy and introverted dogs, this is just a normal occurrence or could be a sign of anxiety due to certain experiences in the past.
 If the latter is the case, being physically near them can help them feel safe.
-Daily exercise, play sessions and positive reinforcement can also help.
+Daily exercise, play sessions, and positive reinforcement can also help.

-Walking also allow dogs to explore their environment and be exposed to new sights, smell new sights, sounds, smells, humans and other animals.
+Walking also allows dogs to explore their environment and be exposed to new sights, smell new sights, sounds, smells, humans, and other animals.
 At least 20 minutes of sensory stimulation a day is recommended along with 1-2 walks.
-Highly active dogs will require more but this will be determined by your dogs preferences or your veterinarian.
+Highly active dogs will require more but this will be determined by your dog’s preferences or your veterinarian.

 - Bring a litter bag and scoop for poop disposal.